 The “Historic Bloomfield Driving Tour” begins at the Davis County Welcome Center, 301 North Washington Street (Highway 63).
-Stop by to pick up a brochure which gives a local phone number to call that will direct you to each location on the tour, and give you a corresponding number to press so that you can hear the fascinating history of each site.
+Stop in to pick up a brochure which gives a local phone number to call that will direct you to each location on the tour, and give you a corresponding number to press so that you can hear the fascinating history of each site.
 [Click Driving Tour Brochure for a glimpse inside!]

 Weaver House – 102 Weaver Road, Bloomfield

 The north side of Bloomfield is graced by the General James B. Weaver home.
 The age and architecture of the house may not be as significant as the fact that General Weaver built it and once lived there.
 In recent decades, the home was open as a bed and breakfast.
 Currently, it is a private residence.
 Across highway 63 to the west of the home is Weaver Park that was part of the original site.
 You will see an Iowa Byways interpretive sign that shares insights from the life of General Weaver.
 The sign is accessed from Washington Street.